CALENDAR Fall 2022–Spring 2023

 1st Month All students take:

-ORV270: Disegno in Orvieto (Instructor: Matthew Doll) This drawing-based course is taken during the first month of the semester by all students, art majors and non-art majors together.
-The course prepares each student to engage deeply with his or her surroundings, giving the visual language of description a lead role in forming our relationship to the landscape and townscape.
+ORV 270: Disegno in Orvieto (Instructor: Matthew Doll) This drawing-based course is taken during the first month of the semester by all students, both art majors and non-art majors.
+The course prepares each student to engage deeply with their surroundings, giving the visual language of description a lead role in forming a relationship to the landscape and townscape.
 [4 credits]

 2nd Month Students choose between: